guidugli/ansible-role-user/README.md

       #  shell: /bin/bash
       #  password: encpwd

 Add/Change the specified accounts.
 Default value is empty list.
 The lines above that are commented show an example on how to specify an entry.
+All options from ansible.builtin.user are available, in addition to a new option "linger", which enables/disables user lingering (check loginctl command for more information on user lingering).
+If linger is not specified, lingering will not be changed.
+If set to false, lingering will be disabled.
+If set to true, lingering will be enabled.
+NOTE: linger will not work on containers because it needs systemd and dbus.

     user_account_remove: []
       #- acc_to_be_removed